johngreenfield/catalyst/README.md

 ## To-Do List
 - [ ] Implement the Decision Helper feature.
-- [ ] Refactor script.js, seperate out event handlers, clipboard logic etc.
 - [ ] Disable the General Assistant unless own API key provided.
 - [ ] Prompt improvement and testing in AI Studio.
 - [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.
 - [ ] Plan for deployment and future scalability.
 - [ ] Gather user feedback for iterative improvements.
+- [ ] Add Troubleshooting section to Readme.

 ## Version 2
 - [ ] Implement the Study Buddy feature.
 - [ ] Implement the Playlist Generator feature.
+- [ ] Add ability for conversational interaction.
+- [ ] Add Notes feature for storing helpful output.
 - [ ] Look into brand-aligned names for features.
 - [ ] Add localization.
 - [ ] Explore potential for multimodal input (e.g., voice input for tasks).